Extracting Unsatisfiable Cores for LTL via Temporal Resolution: Preliminaries

-Loop search for some eventuality clause $\clause$ may take several \emph{iterations} (lines \ref{line:alg:ltlsattrp:loopitinit}--\ref{line:alg:ltlsattrp:loopitend}).
-Each loop search iteration uses saturation restricted to \refstepxx as a subroutine (line \ref{line:alg:ltlsattrp:loopitsat}).
-Therefore, each loop search iteration has its own set of clauses $\looppartition$ in which it works.
+Loop search for some eventuality clause $\clause$ may take several \emph{iterations} (lines \ref{line:fig:ltlsattrp:loopitinit}--\ref{line:fig:ltlsattrp:loopitend}).
+Each loop search iteration uses saturation restricted to \refstepxx as a subroutine (line \ref{line:fig:ltlsattrp:loopitsat}).
+Correctness of BFS loop search requires that each BFS loop search iteration has its own set of clauses $\looppartition$ in which it works.
 We call $\mainpartition$ and $\looppartition$ \emph{partitions}.
+The set of partitions is a set of sets; i.e., a clause may appear in several partitions but not more than once in any one partition.
 Columns 3, 5, and 7 in Tab.~\ref{tab:productionrules} indicate whether a premise (resp.~conclusion) of a production rule is taken from (resp.~put into) the main partition ($\mainpartition$), the loop partition of the current loop search iteration ($\looppartition$), the loop partition of the previous loop search iteration ($\looppartitionp$), or either of $\mainpartition$ or $\looppartition$ as long as premises and conclusion are in the same partition ($\mainorlooppartition$).
-In line \ref{line:alg:ltlsattrp:loopitinit} partition $\looppartition$ of a loop search iteration is initialized by applying production rule \refloopitinitx once to each global clause with non-empty $\fnextname$ part in $\mainpartition$, rule \refloopitinitn once to each global clause with empty $\fnextname$ part in $\mainpartition$, and rule \refloopitinitc once to each global clause with empty $\fnextname$ part in the partition of the previous loop search iteration $\looppartitionp$.
+In line \ref{line:fig:ltlsattrp:loopitinit} partition $\looppartition$ of a loop search iteration is initialized by applying production rule \refloopitinitx once to each global clause with non-empty $\fnextname$ part in $\mainpartition$, rule \refloopitinitn once to each global clause with empty $\fnextname$ part in $\mainpartition$, and rule \refloopitinitc once to each global clause with empty $\fnextname$ part in the partition of the previous loop search iteration $\looppartitionp$.
 Notice that by construction at this point $\looppartition$ contains only global clauses with non-empty $\fnextname$ part.
-Then $\looppartition$ is saturated using only rule \refstepxx (line \ref{line:alg:ltlsattrp:loopitsat}).
-A loop has been found iff each global clause with empty $\fnextname$ part that was derived in the previous loop search iteration is subsumed by at least one global clause with empty $\fnextname$ part that was derived in the current loop search iteration (lines \ref{line:alg:ltlsattrp:loopitchecksub1}--\ref{line:alg:ltlsattrp:loopitchecksub3}).
+Then $\looppartition$ is saturated using only rule \refstepxx (line \ref{line:fig:ltlsattrp:loopitsat}).
+A loop has been found iff each global clause with empty $\fnextname$ part that was derived in the previous loop search iteration is subsumed by at least one global clause with empty $\fnextname$ part that was derived in the current loop search iteration (lines \ref{line:fig:ltlsattrp:loopitchecksub1}--\ref{line:fig:ltlsattrp:loopitchecksub3}).
 Subsumption between a pair of clauses corresponds to an instance of production rule \refloopitsub; note, though, that this rule does not produce a new clause but records a relation between two clauses to be used later for extraction of a \uc.
-Loop search for $\clause$ terminates, if either a loop has been found or no clauses with empty $\fnextname$ part were derived (line \ref{line:alg:ltlsattrp:loopsearchend1}).
-If a loop has been found, rules \refloopconclusionone and \refloopconclusiontwo are applied once to each global clause with empty $\fnextname$ part that was derived in the current loop search iteration (line \ref{line:alg:ltlsattrp:loopsearchconclusions}) to obtain the loop search conclusions for the main partition.
+Loop search for $\clause$ terminates if either a loop has been found or no clauses with empty $\fnextname$ part were derived (line \ref{line:fig:ltlsattrp:loopsearchend1}).
+If a loop has been found, rules \refloopconclusionone and \refloopconclusiontwo are applied once to each global clause with empty $\fnextname$ part that was derived in the current loop search iteration (line \ref{line:fig:ltlsattrp:loopsearchconclusions}) to obtain the loop search conclusions for the main partition.